 - Paid plans get more expensive the more transactions you have

-Koinly supports most crypto exchanges including Coinbase, Crypto.com, and Binance, which makes it a great choice for Canadians.
+Koinly supports over 400 crypto exchanges including Coinbase, Crypto.com, and Binance, which makes it a great choice for Canadians.
 The popular Canadian crypto exchanges Koinly supports are:

 1. Connect wallets and exchanges

-To get started with Koinly, sign up for an account and start importing your transactions by going to Wallet and clicking on the Add exchange/wallet button.
+To get started with Koinly in Canada, sign up for an account on the Canadian page and start importing your transactions by going to Wallet and clicking on the Add exchange/wallet button.